Druii is the singular form of Druid (Plural) but I as did this Author often use the more accepted common form of "Druid" for both.

 The Druid observes, with regret, that oblivion has nearly obliterated every memorial of his Order, even in the land consecrated, of yore, by the

-tion of their ancient rites.
+celebration of their ancient rites.

 He also feels that he is unknown among the progeny of a people, who reverenced his forefathers as the faithful instructors that inculcated those sublime lessons which elucidate the origin of being, the economy and organization of objects, the duties of society, and the rules and institutions affecting the interests and independency of Man.